 For further information, please contact Rich Schiafo, email@example.com, (518)719-3290

-The Agricultural Farmland Protection Board will meet on Thursday December 19, 2019 at 3:00pm at the Agroforestry Resource Center 6055 Route 23, Acra.
+The Agricultural Farmland Protection Board met on Thursday December 19, 2019 at 3:00pm at the Agroforestry Resource Center 6055 Route 23, Acra.
 View the Agenda